inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ### Describe who created this vocabulary

-- Provide a reference to who (i.e. the organisation, or person) created this vocabulary using the `dcterms:creator` property.
+- Provide a reference to who (i.e., the organisation, or person) created this vocabulary using the `dcterms:creator` property.
 This property is intended to have a URI as it's value, and so if you (or your organisation) has a WebID, then that would be the perfect value for this property.
 If you don't have a